Best things to do in Portland

 What is it?
 This Thai restaurant from popular homegrown chef (and former DJ) Andy Ricker still draws a crowd.

 Why go?
-More than a decade since opening, Pok Pok is still one of the hottest meal tickets in town (and a lot of fun).
+The perfect accompaniment for whisky sodas, Pok Pok serves intensely flavoured Thai food which can excite even the most discerning tastebuds.
+More than a decade since opening, Pok Pok is still one of the hottest meal tickets in town (and a lot of fun, too).
 Order the outstanding laap meuang, (northern Thai minced pork salad), with a side helping of the phenomenal Vietnamese fish-sauce wings, which have become something of a social media sensation in their own right.

 What is it?
 The largest independent bookstore in the world, Powell’s City of Books is home to more than 1 million new, used and rare tomes.